-If your idea is to show a close connection between first and last event, the following timeline type is the best.
+If your idea is to show a close connection between the first and last event, the following timeline type is the best.
 It is suitable also for longer event sequences, that will not fit into one horizontal line.

 4. Short timelines for showing only 3-6 major events

 Having a timeline with only a few events allows you to use stronger design.
-Such slide will be more visually attractive than smaller more busy timelines.
+Such a slide will be more visually attractive than smaller more busy timelines.
 So you can use it to show the key part of your presentation.

 Those timelines are good to illustrate core milestones.
 Consider using vivid colors for these diagrams as below, to bring freshness to your presentation.